Donglin-Wang/LotteryEnsemble/README.md

 ## Details:

-Here are the configs that are shared across the program in the `args` variable.
-To access, for example, prun type, use `args.prune_type`
+Here are the configs shared across the program in the `args` variable.
+To access individual config, use `args.<option name>`.
+For example, `args.prune_type`

 ### Global Arguments: